 In today's data-driven landscape, no skill is as ubiquitous as the need to clearly see, understand, and communicate insights hidden within our data.
-We offer two courses to support students learning how to analyze data and visually communicate insights.
-Both courses leverage Tableau, the industry-leading data visualization software, but which is right for you?
+We offer two courses that both leverage Tableau, the industry-leading data visualization software, but which is right for you?

 Business Intelligence with Visual Analytics (16:137:553) is required for Analytics concentration students.
 It focuses on analytics, using Tableau to learn and apply fundamental data visualization, visual analysis, and data storytelling techniques with real-world datasets.
-This course is software-heavy, and includes minor coding (similar to Excel functions).
-(Prerequisite: Statistics) Note: Analytics-concentration students must take this course and cannot enroll in Data Storytelling due to content overlap.
+This course is software-heavy and includes minor coding (similar to Excel functions).
+(Statistics is recommended as a prereq, but not required.)

-Special Topics: Data Storytelling (16:137:606 section 90) is designed for less technical students and focuses on data storytelling.
+Data Storytelling (16:137:543) is designed for less technical students and focuses on data storytelling-a top skill for making business decisions.
 Students use Tableau at a higher level (zero coding) to build best-practice data visualizations and storytelling presentations that communicate data-driven insights using accessible, real-world data.
-(Prerequisite: None) Read more about this course on our blog.
+Students in all concentrations are invited to take Data Storytelling.
+Read more about this course on our blog.